-GoPro Hero 10 Black vs Hero 9 Black: What's the difference? - Pocket-lint
+GoPro Hero 10 Black vs Hero 9 Black: What's the difference?

 The Hero 9 heralded a new way of buying a GoPro.
 If you purchased it alongside a GoPro subscription, you could save money on the initial outlay.
 Hero 10 is available the same way, but it is more expensive than the previous camera.

-In the UK, the Hero 10 costs around £30 more to buy than the camera that came before it, so that spec boost comes at a cost.
+In the UK, the Hero 10 costs around £20 more to buy with a subscription, or £100 without, so that spec boost comes at a cost.

 Conclusion

-It's clear the Hero 10 Black has a lot more under the hood than the Hero 9 Black that came before it.
-With faster frame rates available at higher resolution, there's a lot of flexibility to what you can do with it.
-Plus, with a hydrophobic lens and improved low light performance, there's a lot to love about it.
+It's clear the Hero 10 Black has a lot more under the hood than the Hero 9 Black.
+With faster frame rates available at higher resolution, there's a lot of flexibility in what you can do with it.
+Plus, with a hydrophobic lens and improved low-light performance, there's a lot to love about it.

-The Hero 9 Black is still a very capable action camera though and not to be overlooked.
-Especially now that it's more than a year old, because that usually means you can find it cheaper than when it first launched.
-And with the new camera costing more than the Hero 9 did at launch, that could still be a sensible option.
+The Hero 9 Black is still a very capable action camera, though, and not to be overlooked.
+Especially now that it's a few years old because it's available way cheaper than when it first launched.
+And with the Hero 10 Black still commanding a fairly high price tag, the Hero 9 could be the most sensible option.